Goshen Valley: Description

 The Goshen Valley is mostly a flat triangular shape, extending north–south; the point southward lies between the intersecting mountain foothills and ridgelines on both sides.
 Northwest is the southwest shore of Utah Lake, where the valley extends past a south arm of the lake (Goshen Bay), to reach Mosida, which lies at the south end of the Lake Mountains.
 Low foothills border the valley there northwest, and are mostly a mountain spur region (trending northeast) from the East Tintic Mountains, but connecting to the Lake Mountains.

 The northeast of the valley ends at southwest West Mountain; there, the mountain forms a 9 mi spur as the eastern border of Goshen Bay, the lake extension south into Goshen Valley.
 Also at the southwest of West Mountain are foothills, and a marshy region, as well as White Lake, only 0.5 mi from Utah Lake, separated by a strip of land.

 Adjacent just south of West Mountain is another mountain, Warm Springs Mountain, 5537 ft; its western flank is the site of the abandoned mining operation, the Tintic Standard Reduction Mill, and adjacent west is Warm Springs.

-Current Creek and reservoirs
+Currant Creek and reservoirs

 Various creeks feed from the mountains located southwest and southeast.
-Current Creek flows north towards Utah Lake in the valley center; the small Goshen Reservoir lies upstream (south) on Current Creek in the center-south of the valley.
+Currant Creek flows north towards Utah Lake in the valley center; the small Goshen Reservoir lies upstream (south) on Currant Creek in the center-south of the valley.

-The Current Creek Canal lies at the valley's south foothills, with a section for the southwest foothills, and for the southeast foothills.
+The Currant Creek Canal lies at the valley's south foothills, with a section for the southwest foothills, and for the southeast foothills.
 Each section is about 6 mi long.
 Mona Reservoir lies beyond the southeast hills upstream, in the far north of Juab Valley.
-Current Creek drains north through the north half of Juab Valley.
+Currant Creek drains north through the north half of Juab Valley.